Semi-inclusive direct photon+jet and $\pi^{0}$+jet correlations measured in $p+p$ and central Au+Au collisions at $\sqrt{s_\mathrm{NN}} = 200$ GeV: Analysis overview

 \subsection{Semi-inclusive distributions}

 Jet measurements in the high-multiplicity environment of a heavy-ion collision are complex, due to the large uncorrelated background.
-Reconstructed jets in this environment therefore can have contributions from physical jets generated by the hard process of interest (inclusive or triggered-coincidence production); physical jets generated by other hard processes (multiple high-\Qsq\ partonic interactions, or MPIs); and a combinatorial component comprising hadrons from soft (low-\Qsq) interactions.
+Reconstructed jets in this environment therefore can have contributions from physical jets generated by the hard process of interest (inclusive or triggered-coincidence production); physical jets generated by other hard processes (multiple high-\Qsq\ partonic interactions, or MPIs, which are uncorrelated due to QCD factorization); and a combinatorial component comprising hadrons from soft (low-\Qsq) interactions.
 The analysis must remove the jet yield component that is not correlated with the process of interest (which may not include MPIs, depending upon the application), and then correct the \pTjet\ smearing due to the residual uncorrelated contribution~\cite{Adam:2015doa,Adamczyk:2017yhe,STAR:2020xiv}.

 Semi-inclusive measurements enable data-driven procedures for such corrections over broad phase space~\cite{Adam:2015doa,Adamczyk:2017yhe}.
 In this approach, the event selection and jet measurement are carried out in separate steps.
 Events are first selected using a simple trigger condition, with the trigger particle distribution sampled inclusively.
 Jet reconstruction is then carried out on the selected events and the number of jets in a defined recoil acceptance is counted, without any requirements on the jet population beyond acceptance.